 - (31) A student who has failed one unit in any study period will be: - a. requested to seek additional assistance in order to improve academic performance.
-This request will be in the form of an email notification and a warning letter; and - b. required to make up for failed units in accordance with clause (11). - (32) The University must implement an intervention strategy for any international onshore student who in any study period has: - a. failed (or deemed not yet competent in) 50% or more of the units attempted in any study period; or - b. failed the same unit twice (or deemed not yet competent in that unit); or - c. obtained an Absent Fail grade in one or more units. - (33) The Intervention Strategy must: - a. be activated within the first four weeks of the following study period; and - b. documented in writing with evidence of the intervention measures implemented recorded in each student's file. - (34) For the purposes of clause (33)a, an intervention strategy will be deemed 'activated' when: - a. a written notification is sent to the student; and - i. personal contact with the student has been undertaken by a suitably authorised staff member; or - ii. where personal contact is not reasonably possible, the student is notified by other reasonable means.
+This request will be in the form of an email notification and a warning letter; and - b. required to make up for failed units in accordance with clause (11). - (32) The University must implement an intervention strategy for any international onshore student who in any study period has: - a. failed (or deemed not yet competent in) 50% or more of the units attempted in any study period; or - b. failed the same unit twice (or deemed not yet competent in that unit); or - c. obtained an Absent Fail grade in one or more units. - (33) The Intervention Strategy must be - a. activated within: - i. for Sessions, the first four weeks of the following teaching periods; and - ii. for Terms, the first two weeks of the following teaching period. - b. documented in writing with evidence of the intervention measures implemented recorded in each student's file. - (34) For the purposes of clause (33)a, an intervention strategy will be deemed 'activated' when a written notification is sent to the student and: - a. personal contact with the student has been undertaken by a suitably authorised staff member; or - b. where personal contact is not reasonably possible, the student is notified by other reasonable means.